josephguzman1994/IllithidNova/README.md

   ## Usage
   To use `Gale.py`, you can utilize the following command-line arguments:

-  - `--download_iso`: Trigger the download of isochrone data.
+  - `--download_iso`: Trigger the download of isochrone data (from either PARSEC or MIST).
   - `--UnpackIsoSet`: Unpack the downloaded `.set` file into separate `.npz` files.
   - `--isodir`: Specify the directory where unpacked data should be stored.
 If not utilized, defaults to the current working directory.
   - `--plot_age_iso`: Reads in unpacked .npz files to plot isochrones for varying ages and a fixed metallicity.